 Blast Charge's detail level is great.
 From the face like driver/passenger seat windows and front grill arrangement to the armored hubcaps on his rear wheels - Blast Charge looks like one mean machine.
 The vehicle mode also manages to look rugged and blocky without losing the elegance of a futuristic looking machine.

-Poseability is not often much of an issue with vehicle modes, but Blast Charge does have it.
+Posability is not often much of an issue with vehicle modes, but Blast Charge does have it.
 Turn the dial on the rear of the vehicle and his missile launcher rotates around.
 Push the center panel on the vehicle's rear section (the one with all the metallic silver mechanical details) and the front portion of the vehicle springs forward.
 This allows the front of the vehicle to turn from side to side.
 Want more realistic play?
-Te front wheels can be moved so they "turn" the direction the vehicle is
+Te front wheels can be moved so they "turn" the direction the vehicle is turning.

 The only problem here is his missile firing mechanism.
 Press the button and one missile launches while the other two are merely held in place.
 Having three buttons for a series of missile fire or one button to launch all three would have been more fun.